rholee-xu/surface-model/README.md

 # surface-model code repository

-This repository contains code used to generate synthetic cells, run elastic deformation, and run triangulation inference
+This repository contains code used to run the surface-morphology inference scheme, and also code for the simulated cell generation and inference.
+Besides the code for the simulation portion and parameter sensitivity study portion, the inference procedure on experimental cells is detailed in full below.
+For any questions or concerns about the code, please email rxu3@wpi.edu.

 #### Elastic deformation code
-Run main_material_function.m with appropriate inputs
+To generate simulated cells, run main_material_function.m with appropriate inputs.

-#### Inference procedure
+#### Simulated inference procedure
-Main inference procedure is detailed in sim100_run_example.m.
+Main simulation inference procedure is detailed in sim100_run_example.m.
 This is used to generate the 100 cells, but can be done for any trial number, noise number, triangulation size.
 Data for ground truth is in the Run_dif_dradients.mat file

 # Code demo - FULL
 ## Loading raw data and bead selection